zeemee/backend-coding-assignment/README.md

 `GET /api/search?index=<number>&limit=<number>&query=<string>`

-Paramaters:
+Parameters:

 **index**: A numerical index that represents the offset to start returning results from.
 Default 0.

 **limit**: A numerical limit on results to return.
 Default 10.

 **query**: A string to query for results.
 This should search the **name** of a cocktail recipe inclusively, as in, 'rita' should find 'Margarita'.
-An empty query string should result in an empty results array.
+If this parameter is omitted or blank, an unfiltered list of results should be returned.

 The result format should look like this: